arvigeus/AZ-204/Learning Path/App Service.md

 #### Azure App Service automatic scaling

-Automatic scaling is a new scale-out option that automatically handles scaling decisions for your web apps and App Service Plans.
-It's different from the pre-existing Azure autoscale, which lets you define scaling rules based on schedules and resources.
-With automatic scaling, you can adjust scaling settings to improve your app's performance and avoid cold start issues.
-The platform prewarms instances to act as a buffer when scaling out, ensuring smooth performance transitions.
-You're charged per second for every instance, including prewarmed instances.
+You enable automatic scaling for an App Service Plan and configure a range of instances for each of the web apps.
+As your web app starts receiving HTTP traffic, App Service monitors the load and adds instances.
+Resources may be shared when multiple web apps within an App Service Plan are required to scale out simultaneously.

-Here are a few scenarios where you should scale-out automatically:
+Here are a few scenarios where you should scale out automatically:

 - You don't want to set up autoscale rules based on resource metrics.
 - You want your web apps within the same App Service Plan to scale differently and independently of each other.